 Meet our faculty who build and control robots that move through land, water, and air to help people spot dangerous situations, evaluate structures, and help solve real-world problems.

-Department of Computer Science, College of Engineering and ComputingJana Košecká has taught at George Mason University since 1999.
+College of Engineering and ComputingJana Košecká has taught at George Mason University since 1999.
 Her research interests are the acquisition of static, dynamic, and semantic models of environments by means of visual sensing, object recognition, scene parsing, and human- robot interaction.
 She has over 90 selected publications in referred journals and conferences and is a coauthor of a monograph titled, Invitation to 3D Vision: From Images to Geometric Models.

 Department Chair, Department of Mechanical Engineering, Mechanical EngineeringLeigh McCue is an associate professor at George Mason University in the Mechanical Engineering Department.
 From 2015-2018 she was the executive director of the American Society of Naval Engineers.
 Prior to that, from December of 2004 through May of 2015, she was an assistant, then associate professor in Virginia Tech’s Department of Aerospace and Ocean Engineering.
 Her research interests are in nonlinear and chaotic vessel dynamics and computational fluid dynamics.